SamniEgwu/Open-Cycle/README.md

-# Rich-Cycle/waste management
+# Open-Cycle/waste management
 An AI-powered waste management app combining education, gaming, and rewards to promote sustainable waste collection, recycling, and transportation.
 Join us in building a solution to reduce environmental waste globally.

-# RICH CYCLE - Waste Management Education, Gaming, Collections, and Transport App
+# OPEN CYCLE - Waste Management Education, Gaming, Collections, and Transport App

 ## Executive Summary
-RICH CYCLE is a mobile app designed to tackle the global waste management crisis by providing a seamless, interactive platform that promotes education, waste collection, transportation, and recycling.
+OPEN CYCLE is a mobile app designed to tackle the global waste management crisis by providing a seamless, interactive platform that promotes education, waste collection, transportation, and recycling.
 The app leverages AI technology to educate users about proper waste management practices, facilitates waste collection through a network of pickup agents, and offers rewards for participation.

 ## Problem Statement
 Over one billion people lack access to proper waste collection services, resulting in environmental degradation and health risks.
 Consumers are often unaware of how to properly manage waste, while manufacturers fail to take responsibility for product lifecycle management.
 Our app provides a solution to this problem through education, collection, sorting, and transportation features that help reduce waste and improve sustainability.
 Reward  motivation to consumers for engaging in sustainable waste management practices.

 ## Solution
-RICH CYCLE aims to:
+OPEN CYCLE aims to:
 - Educate users on waste management through AI-powered, gamified content.
 - Provide access to waste collection centers and pickup agents.
 - Assist in waste sorting and transportation.